Sjord/Sjord.github.io/_posts/2023-11-08-hashids-expose-salt-value.md

 The alphabet is shuffled twice.

-* When the default settings are used, we know the alphabet it starts with.
+* If the default settings are used, we know the alphabet it starts with.
 * After the first shuffle, one character is output.
-We can look at that character to determine the order after the first shuffle.
+We can look at that character to determine the order of the alphabet after the first shuffle.
 * After the second shuffle, the number is encoded.
 By encoding specific numbers, we can retrieve information on the order after the second shuffle.

-After the first shuffle, the alphabet is reduced in size.
-The alphabet in the second shuffle is smaller than in the first shuffle.

-The shuffle uses the characters from the salt to determine which characters to swap.
+The shuffle uses the characters from the salt to determine which characters to swap in the alphabet.
 By checking which characters are swapped in both of the shuffles, we get some information about the characters in the salt.
 Since the alphabets are different in size, these pieces of information are different and can be combined to obtain the value of the salt character.

 ### Example